Free Shipping on most orders over $89

 3. Add the designated drops of the two indicator agents.
 This will turn the water a bright color like green or purple.

 4. Add one drop of sulfuric acid reagent and swirl the water.
 Continue to add one drop at a time, swirling after each drop.
 Count the number of drops it takes for the water to completely change colors.
-With some kits, this results in clear water, other kits this results in bright red water.
-You will want to check the kit’s instructions to know what color change you are looking for.
+With some kits, this results in clear water; with other kits, you will see bright red water.
+Ensure you check the kit’s instructions to know what color change you are looking for.

 5. Multiply the number of drops it took to alter the water’s color by 10.
 This will give the total alkalinity in ppm (parts-per-million).
 For example, if it took 8 drops to change the water’s color, your total alkalinity is 80ppm.